telerik/reporting-docs/using-reports-in-applications/program-the-report-definition/create-report-items-programmatically.md

 # Create Report Items Programmatically

 To create a report item in code, instantiate a report item object, set its properties, and add it to the _Items_ collection of the section where you wish the control to appear.
-For example, this code will add two __TextBox__ report items to a report:
+For example, this code will add one __TextBox__ report item in a __Panel__ inside the __detail__ section of the report:

 ````C#
 Telerik.Reporting.Panel panel1 = new Telerik.Reporting.Panel();